jcolag/entropy-arbitrage/2020-02-06-trek-naked-time.md

 We get some sense of how alien Vulcans are from humans.
 Spock is apparently *significantly* different from the humans, biologically, which will eventually figure into the plot.

 However, once again, someone (McCoy, here) sees no problem making demeaning comments to Spock about the fact that he's not like most of the people he knows.
-Imagine a doctor today dismissing a patient's check-up because they have a B-negative [blood type](https://en.wikipedia.org/wiki/Blood_type) because it's not something the doctor sees every day.
+Imagine a doctor today dismissing a patient's check-up because they have a B-negative {% wiki Blood_type|blood type|en %} because it's not something the doctor sees every day.

 Neither the decontamination nor McCoy finds anything, despite a visible object attacking Joe and him sitting around sickbay like he's allergic to the place.